ezragol/matrix/README.md

 - find the unit vector of a 2d/3d vector
 - alpha/beta/gamma angles for 3d vectors
 - find angle between two 3d vectors
+- project vectors onto each other
+- find distance between a point and a plane

 lacks:
 - better error handling